Long-term care, or "LTC," refers to insurance, programs, and services geared toward helping older adults with the basic activities of daily living.

 - The Programs of All-inclusive Care for the Elderly (PACE)

-If you have legal questions about programs or elder law concerns, talk to an attorney to figure out the right next steps.
+If you have legal questions about programs or older adult law concerns, talk to an attorney to figure out the right next steps.